ankitasikdar/cse2122/homework/homework-stack.markdown

 In esscence you will have to implement the following functions:

 * isEmpty: Return true if the stack is empty.
-* Top:  Access next element
+* Top:  Access the top element.
 * Push: Add a new element and update the TOP
 * Pop: Remove element and update teh TOP
 * Print: print all the elements in a stack

 You may assume that the stack contains only integers.
 Look at the code for Linked List for a good starting point.
 You must provide a command line based user interface.
+Remember to use top instead of first.